orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2022.1.md

 ### Form Runner Landing page

-With earlier Orbeon Forms versions, the landing page was at `/home/`.
-This was a static landing page, which mixed links to the Form Runner Home page, Form Builder, and demo forms.
+With earlier Orbeon Forms versions, the Landing page was at `/home/`.
+This was a static Landing page, which mixed links to the Form Runner Home page, Form Builder, and demo forms.
 The new Landing page replaces this page and automatically redirects to the `/fr/` path.
 The `/home/` path now redirects to `/fr/`.

 The `/fr/` path pointed to the combined Home page.
 It how points to the Landing page.
 Instead, the Home page is now split into the Forms and Admin pages: